Saturday, June 16, 2007

 FOR WHOM THE BUGLE TOLLS **1/2 Richard X. Slattery is the latest threat to O’Rourke Enterprises, an officer who typically judges an entire fort by the quality of its bugler.

 MISS PARMENTER **1/2 The captain’s equally clumsy sister visits, and takes a liking to Bugler Dobbs while assisting in a critical operation for Wild Eagle.
-Don Diamond gets some of his funniest moments as the still selfish, maybe even heartless Crazy Cat.
+Don Diamond gets some of his funniest moments as the still selfish, borderline heartless Crazy Cat.

 LA DOLCE COURAGE ***1/2 An inspired script by Austin and Irma Kalish finds O’Rourke putting a traveling Italian cook to work in his new banquet room at the saloon.
 Unfortunately the man’s beautiful daughter (Leticia Roman!) is being stalked by The Black Foot.
 Four….NO….minestrone…….